-- Digital-ready legislation streamlines access to adult education and continuing training via legislative provisions that are as clear and simple as possible. - The regulation on the letting of all-year dwellings and the letting of part of an all-year dwelling is made simpler and easier to manage for the benefit

-logic Next question

-D10.

-Name Tracing and logging mechanisms

-Category Manifestation

-Weight 20%

-Question type Multiple choice (1 answer possible)

-Rationale This item examines whether there are any tracing and logging mechanisms in place to follow and monitor the flow of data, information and knowledge delivered, as well as monitor a single user's journey across the various steps of the service, ensuring thus, a secure delivery of data, information and knowledge.
+Examples Question logic Digital-ready legislation streamlines access to adult education and continuing training via legislative provisions that are as clear and simple as possible.
+The regulation on the letting of all-year dwellings and the letting of part of an all-year dwelling is made simpler and easier to manage for the benefit of the public administration and for the benefit of citizens wishing to rent their all-year dwellings.
+Question logic D10.
+Name Tracing and logging mechanisms Category Manifestation Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines whether there are any tracing and logging mechanisms in place to follow and monitor the flow of data, information and knowledge delivered, as well as monitor a single user's journey across the various steps of the service, ensuring thus, a secure delivery of data, information and knowledge.
 This item examines a legal behavioural interoperability manifestation of the public service delivering data, information and knowledge towards its end users (in terms of performance).
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.

-Question To what extent does the digital public service provide tracing and logging mechanisms to allow a secure delivery of data, information and knowledge towards its end users?
-No such mechanism is in place although the service should have user tracing and logging applications to monitor the delivery of data, information and knowledge across a single user's journey through the service There are user tracing and logging applications in place, to monitor the delivery of data, information and knowledge across a single user's journey through the service, involving different actors and their roles, whose responsibilities are clearly established from the outset and explained to the end users Not applicable, the service does not need to have any tracing and logging mechanisms No answer

-Examples To ensure accountability in the eHealth portal, the controller of contact tracing application is clearly defined; the national health authorities are the controllers.
+This item is compliant with the EIRA ABB 'Shared Legal Content'.
+Question To what extent does the service provide tracing and logging mechanisms for the actions performed by the actors in control of the data to allow a secure delivery of data, information and knowledge towards its end users?
+No such mechanism is in place although the service should have user tracing and logging applications to monitor the delivery of data, information and knowledge across a single user's journey through the service There are user tracing and logging applications in place, to monitor the delivery of data, information and knowledge across a single across a single user's journey through the service There are user tracing and logging applications in place, to monitor the delivery of data, information and knowledge across a single user's journey through the service, involving different actors and their roles, whose responsibilities are clearly established from the outset and explained to the end users Not applicable, the service does not need to have any tracing and logging mechanisms No answer Examples To ensure accountability in the eHealth portal, the controller of contact tracing application is clearly defined; the national health authorities are the controllers.
 A public authority provides a digital public service based on a mandate assigned by and in line with requirements laid down by law, having as legal basis for the consumption/processing of data the Art.
 6(1)(e) of GDPR

-Question logic Next question

 Maturity scoring: The overall weight of this area in the total maturity score is 70%.
-For more information, please see section 7.3.
+For more information, please see section 6.3.